Github11200/Transpiler/grammer.md

 let x be 5 stop
 let y be pointer to x stop
-let z be pointer pointer to y stop
+let z be pointer pointer to y stop let a be 5 plus 5 stop let b be 1 minus 1 stop

 Functions: